 You’ve probably seen some of our homes and the unique styles incorporated into each.
 Wondering where the design styles come from?
 Just how do we get the inspiration behind the planning and production of so many beautiful homes?
-That credit goes to many teams that play a role in creating each home model, but today we are going to focus on a pivotal center point that connects all those teams: We are proud to introduce you to the Clayton Design Center team.
+That credit goes to many teams that play a role in creating each home model, but today we are going to focus on a pivotal center point that connects all those teams: We are proud to introduce you to Clayton's Home Innovation Lab team.

-We collaborated with the Design Center for the answers to some questions you may be wondering about when it comes to creating our Clayton Built® manufactured and modular home models!
+We collaborated with the Home Innovation Lab for the answers to some questions you may be wondering about when it comes to creating our Clayton Built® manufactured and modular home models!

-The Design Center is an amazing team of interior designers, architects, drafters and renderers.
-They take the process of developing a house from a concept idea to drawn and ready to build… and all the detail work in between.
-The level of involvement between Clayton’s home building facilities and the design team is key to achieving a production friendly, good looking home every time.
+The Home Innovation Lab is an amazing team of interior designers, architects, drafters and renderers.
+They take the process of developing a house from a concept idea to drawn and ready to build, including all the detail work in between.
+The level of involvement between Clayton’s home building facilities and the design team is key to achieving a production-friendly, stylish home every time.
 Each member of the design team views the relationship with the home building facility as the most important part of the whole design process.

-What is the Goal and Mission of the Design Center Team?
+What is the Goal and Mission of Lab's Team?

-For a gorgeous new home to make it from the Design Center’s idea to your home sweet home, there is a crucial piece of the puzzle that happens in between.
+For a gorgeous new home to make it from the Lab’s idea to your home sweet home, there is a crucial piece of the puzzle that happens in between.
 It has to be built!
-The Design Center supports the home building facilities by assisting with material changes and updates, floor plan development, 3D renderings, construction documents and many more essentials that the home building facility needs to produce the final product, your dream home.
-The design team’s mission is to achieve efficient and cost effective designs for all home building facilities to be successful in building stylish, quality homes with you in mind.
+The Lab supports the home building facilities by assisting with material changes and updates, floor plan development, 3D renderings, construction documents and many more essentials that the home building facility needs to produce the final product, your dream home.
+The team’s mission is to achieve efficient and cost-effective designs for all home building facilities so the facilities can be successful in building beautiful, quality homes with you in mind.

 How Do We Know What Home Styles Customers Want?

 A big role in creating styles that customers want is listening to what customers want.
-The Design Center is dedicated to just that!
-With the help of surveys that give insight on what today’s homebuyers are looking for, paired with feedback from the homebuilding facilities and retail home centers, the Design Team is able to create home designs with trends and functionality that excite customers the moment they see them.
+The Lab is dedicated to just that!
+With the help of surveys that give insight on what today’s homebuyers are looking for, paired with feedback from the homebuilding facilities and retail home centers, our design team is able to create home designs with trends and functionality that excite customers the moment they see them.

 Where Does the Inspiration Come From?

 Inspiration can be found in everything – art, fashion, social media.
 Anywhere you look, you can be inspired in some way.
-For the Design Center, inspiration derives from a variety of sources such as conferences, design shows, blogs, magazines and trend research.
+For the Home Innovation Lab, inspiration derives from a variety of sources such as conferences, design shows, blogs, magazines and trend research.
 The magic really comes together though when they collaborate in their creative sessions to talk about new ideas or things they’ve seen.

 What is the Process of Designing a New Home Model?

-Fun Note: If you’ve ever wondered how a home model got its name, the Design Center often gets name inspiration by looking at materials, color names, the design process experience and the specific style of the home.
+Note: If you’ve ever wondered how a home model got its name, the Home Innovation Lab often gets name inspiration by looking at materials, color names, the design process experience and the specific style of the home.

 How Do We Merge Affordability, Quality and Style?